lws803/FreeRTOS_experiments/cheatsheets/interrupts.md

 - A higher priority interrupt can preampt the processing of lower priority interrupt
 - Even if a code segment is running in Higher priority interrupt, when a lower priority interrupt occurs, there will be context switch to the lower priority for a brief moment before moving back to the higher priority code segment.

+### Non-nested interrupts
+- Interrupts are halded sequentially.
+First come first serve regardless of priority

+### Interrupt vector table
+- A table which contains a list of interrupts together with the addresses of their service routines.

 ### Interrupt latency
 Interrupt response time = interrupt latency + processing time